 6. Homes without a security system are 300% more likely to be burglarized.

-Despite the clear evidence showing that having a security system greatly reduces the chances of home invasions, the majority of American homes still don’t have one.
+Despite the clear evidence showing that having a security system dramatically reduces the chances of home invasions, most American homes still don’t have one.

 8. 95% of home invasions are forceful entries.

-Locking your house does little to protect your property from a home invasion, burglary statistics show.
+Locking your house does little to protect your property.
 Most home invasions feature some form of forceful entry, be it breaking through a window, picking a lock, or forcing a door open by brute force.

 (U.S Bureau of Justice)

 Single parents seem to be the most targeted group by criminals.
-Both male and female single parents reported the highest home invasion rate when they were not in the house - 58.7% and 54.1% out of 1000 households. respectively.
+Both male and female single parents reported the highest home invasion rate when they were not in the house: 58.7% and 54.1% out of 1000 households, respectively.

 (U.S Bureau of Justice)

 Burglary statistics show that households with an annual income of less than $7,500 were 3 times more likely to be burglarized than those earning more.

 11. You are almost twice as likely to be robbed if you rent rather than own a home.

 (U.S Bureau of Justice)

 Home Invasion Statistics by State

-15. Rural states see more burglaries than their more urbanized counterparts.
+14. Rural states see more burglaries than their more urbanized counterparts.